 In the example above, let’s assume this 65-year-old male has a life expectancy of 18 years.
 At $700 per month, after 18 years, the annuity would have paid out a total of $151,200.

-To calculate the internal rate of return you need to plug the numbers into a financial calculator, or into an excel spreadsheet.
+To calculate the internal rate of return, you can plug the numbers into a financial calculator, or use an Excel spreadsheet.

-You use $100,000 as the present value, $8,400 as the annual payment ($700 monthly payment), 18 years as the term (or 216 months if you are calculating on a monthly basis), and you solve for the rate of return, which works out to about 5 percent in this case is about 5%.
+Use $100,000 as the present value, $8,400 as the annual payment ($700 monthly payment), 18 years as the term, or 216 months if you are calculating on a monthly basis, and solve for the rate of return, which works out to about 5 percent in this case.

 Short Life Expectancy Equals Lower Return

-As you can see, the longer you live, the greater the return that a fixed payout immediate annuity provides.
-This is what makes this type of annuity a risk-management tool.
-You don't buy it for the rate of return; you buy it to protect your income over a potentially long life.
+The longer you live, the greater the return you can receive from a fixed payout immediate annuity.
+For this reason, this type of annuity works as a risk-management tool.
+You don't buy it for the rate of return; you buy it to protect your income over a potentially longer-than-expected life.

 You can use an immediate annuity rate to compare one immediate annuity to another, but because of the partial return of principle with each payment, the return is not directly comparable to the pure-interest return provided by other investments.